ctimmer/remote-display/demo-st7789/README.md

 **Output**

-A window should be opened that looks similar to this:
+The device should display similar to this:

 ![display](images/demo.jpg)

 Text output (unless there are problems):

 ```
-Local directory . is mounted at /remote
+Local directory . is mounted at /remote   # if using mpremote
 End of Demonstration
 ```